- Eight relays with status LEDs and pluggable connectors

 You can write your own application using the Command Line or Python Libraries provided.
 No programming is required if you use the Node-Red nodes we supply.
 You can drag-and-drop the functional blocks to design your application.
 Examples are provided at GitHub.

-Without the loopback cable, run the command relay_test.
+Without the loopback cable and with no loads connected to the relays, run the command relay_test.
 Relays will cycle on and off in sequence and the corresponding LED's will turn on and off.

 The analog inputs and outputs are calibrated from the factory with 1% precision.
 Field calibration up to 0.1% can be obtained using a precision voltage meter.
 Calibration instructions coming soon.